rehierl/html-outliner-spec/outliner-chapter.md

 *notes*

 1. does allow for sections to be empty - may contain no nodes/headings at all
-1. the first inner HCE of a section, that is not part of an inner SE, represents the heading for that section
 1. implies a hierarchy (parent-child relationship) of sections

 ### outline